khoa102/khoa-spark-rest-api/README.md

 ## What is some of my consideration?
 - The application will be operated under UTC timezone.
 All data will be stored and processed in UTC timezone.
 May add a flag for each api to specify returned timezone
+- Add logging system to log and debug system (Using logback)
 - Add an api key for security demonstration.
 I might make an authorization and authentication server later, we may use it for authenticate this REST api in the future
 - Data is returned in JSON format